eleanor-rf/advent-of-code-2023/README.md

 #### Day 15
 ⭐ I liked today, pretty straightforward parsing the input then making a hashmap (just an object in JS) for calculations

+#### Day 16 - Part 1
+⭐ I think I may finally understand recursion now\
+⭐ Not sure when I'll return for part 2... one day!